Aketirani/audio-mnist/readme.md

 # Gender Recognition By Voice Analysis
-This project focuses on leveraging acoustic features extracted from voice recordings to predict the gender of the speaker.
+This project leverages acoustic features from voice recordings to predict the speaker's gender.
 Utilizing a large dataset and the XGBoost machine learning library, the project aims to develop a robust model for gender classification.

 ### Table of Contents
 - [Project Overview](#project-overview)